viklund/courses/ngsintro/1609/labs/loops-lab.md

 echo "Loading modules"
 export PATH=\$PATH:/sw/courses/ngsintro/uppmax_pipeline_exercise/dummy_scripts

-# copy the reference genome, index and sample file to the nodes local harddrive.
+# copy the reference genome, index and sample file to the nodes local hard drive.
 # You have to escape the dollar sign in SNIC_TMP to keep bash from resolving
 # it to it's value in the submitter script already.
-echo "Copying data to node local harddrive" cp ~/glob/ngs-intro/filetypes/0_ref/ad2.fa* $file \$SNIC_TMP/
+echo "Copying data to node local hard drive" cp ~/glob/ngs-intro/filetypes/0_ref/ad2.fa* $file \$SNIC_TMP/

-# go the the nodes local harddrive
+# go the the nodes local hard drive
-echo "Changing directory to node local harddrive" cd \$SNIC_TMP
+echo "Changing directory to node local hard drive" cd \$SNIC_TMP

 # align the reads